 from this recent photo, it is in immaculate condition:

-Ed says: “It is in identical form to its 1965/6 spec with the proper F3 engine and gearbox, correct size wheels, in fact identical to the way Keith raced it, all except for the colours.
+Ed wrote: “It is in identical form to its 1965/6 spec with the proper F3 engine and gearbox, correct size wheels, in fact identical to the way Keith raced it, all except for the colours.
 I don't

 know what it looked like back then so am hoping someone may come up with a colour photo for me.”
 Does anyone have one?
 Or remember what colour it was in the sixties?